gokhan-cinar/gokhan-cinar/README.md

 # Hi there 👋
-I'm Gökhan from Turkey, I do Design and Development.
-I really enjoy learning languages and frameworks like Vuejs and Angular.
-I also enjoy wireframing, ui, ux, and design in general.
+I'm Gökhan from Turkey, I do Development.
+I really enjoy learning languages and frameworks like Vuejs.
+I also enjoy ui, ux, and design in general.

 ## Skills and Experience